Our Services

 Helpful Resources

-Concerta “zombie” fatigue often results from medication level fluctuations, dosing issues or individual metabolism and can usually be resolved by working with your doctor to fine tune your dose, timing or formulation.
+Concerta "zombie" fatigue—feeling emotionally flat, drained, or foggy—is a common side effect typically caused by medication level fluctuations, dosing issues, or individual differences in metabolism.
+In most cases, this can be resolved by working with your doctor to fine-tune your dose, timing, or switch to a different formulation.

 "Zombie" fatigue is an informal term describing side effects such as: